brbaso/ld-assignment-uploads-ctrl/README.md

 A simple WP plugin for [LearnDash](https://www.learndash.com/) Learning Management System.

+**notice:**
+Since Version 2.5.1, LearnDash introduced assignment upload control parameters at Lesson and Topic level.
+This plugin will be adapted for those changes soon enough, but until then it is recomennded for use on LearnDash versions < 2.5.1

 ### Description

 This LearnDash plugin allows administrators to set limitations like **max. file size**, **allowed file extensions** and **max. number of uploads** for LearnDash Lessons and Topics assignment uploads.